daveRendon/DevCamp/Presentation/InstructorGuide.md

 **Demos:**
     There are no predefined demos in this section, but feel free to
-1. show off the structure of the `start` code
+1. Show off the structure of the `start` code
-1. pull up the `end` code and explain it
+1. Pull up the `end` code and explain it

 **Session prep tips:**
     Run through the lab and understand the code

 **Key takeaways:**
-* design of modern cloud apps for scalability
+* Design of modern cloud apps for scalability
-* integration with Azure APIs using libraries or REST calls
+* Integration with Azure APIs using libraries or REST calls

 **Common questions:**
-* how does redis cache work?
+* How does redis cache work?

 **Watch out for:**
-* environment variables need to be set up
+* Environment variables need to be set up

 ### HOL Proctoring ###

 **Tasks to complete**
-* load project into your IDE of choice
+* Load project into your IDE of choice

 **Exit criteria**
 * Integration of storage and cache into our application